Whilst it may not seem overly important to you right now, properly setting goals can be EXTREMELY POWERFUL if you do it right.

 Shoot for the moon.
 Even if you miss, you’ll land among the stars.Norman Vincent Peele

 Just think of how much you’ll have achieved in a year, or even in 3 years if you get 75% of the way to your original forecasts.
-And then ask yourself, would that have happened if you hadn’t bothered to set the goals (and break down a plan on how to get there) in the first place!?
+And then ask yourself: would that have happened if you hadn’t bothered to set the goals in the first place!?

 Just remember that taking action is ALWAYS the answer to getting what you want.
 And that no great achievements ever came from a comfort zone.